herveDarritchon/spring-boot-issues/README.md

 ## Synopsis

+#### In fact, there is invisible characters at the begining of the data-h2.sql file that cause SQL error at runtime !

 A sample project of Spring-Boot-Data-JPA that initialize an embeded database (h2).
 It produces an error at startup :